Orson Wells as CitizenCain

 How does this work with truck tires?

 Same way.
-Sink a tire, on a rim filled with air, into the ocean toon themselves.
-The opposite of explosion, implosion concentrates matter
+Sink a tire, on a rim filled with air, into the ocean to

 about 3,000 feet and boom!
 No more tire.